gordicaleksa/pytorch-deepdream/README.md

 -----

-PyTorch package will pull some version of CUDA with it, but it is highly recommended that you install system-wide CUDA beforehand, mostly because of GPU drivers.
+PyTorch pip package will come bundled with some version of CUDA/cuDNN with it, but it is highly recommended that you install a system-wide CUDA beforehand, mostly because of the GPU drivers.
 I also recommend using Miniconda installer as a way to get conda on your system.

-Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md) and use the most up-to-date versions of Miniconda and CUDA/cuDNN.
+Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md)
+and use the most up-to-date versions of Miniconda and CUDA/cuDNN for your system.

 ## Basic Usage

-Important thing to note - whatever image or video you want to use **place it inside the `data/input/` directory.**
+**Note 1:** Whatever image or video you want to use you can simply **place it inside the `data/input/` directory**. <br/>
+You can then just reference your files (images/videos) by their name instead of using absolute/relative paths.

+**Note 2:** Command line is fully supported.

+---

 To create some **static Deep Dream images** run the following command: